Oil in the Congo Basin: A Carbon Sink Under the Hammer

 The peatlands of the Congo Basin are at the global frontier of climate change.
 They are the largest tropical peatland complex in the world.
 Scientists estimate that they hold 31 billion tons of carbon.14881 This is about as much carbon as global fossil fuel combustion causes over a timespan of three years.14883 The peatlands of the Congo Basin have helped regulate the world’s climate without disturbance from industry or infrastructure for thousands of years.14883

-In the current DRC oil and gas auction, a big chunk of this carbon storehouse is up for sale.
-Three oil blocks overlap with the peatlands in the Congo Basin.14883 If oil companies want to extract oil from the ground, they will need to cut down the trees in the rainforest, drain the wetlands and build roads and other infrastructure.
-In the process, they would dry up the peat and release the carbon stored in the ground.14855 Consequently, Congo Basin oil would have a staggering carbon footprint.14885
+In the DRC oil and gas auction, a big chunk of this carbon storehouse was up for sale.
+Three oil blocks overlapped with the peatlands in the Congo Basin.14883 If oil companies were to extract oil from the ground, they would need to cut down the trees in the rainforest, drain the wetlands and build roads and other infrastructure.
+In the process, they would dry up the peat and release the carbon stored within it, resulting in oil produced with a staggering carbon footprint.14855

 Destroying Rainforests and Peatlands for Nothing?

 Drilling for oil in the vulnerable Congo rainforests and the vital carbon sink of the peatlands is an economic gamble.
 So far, there has not been one example of successful oil production in the rainforests and peatlands of the Congo Basin.
 In those parts of the peatlands that stretch across the border into the neighboring country Republic of the Congo (ROC), oil companies have been sitting idly on their oil blocks for years.
-As of spring 2023, Eni and Société Nationale des Pétroles du Congo (SNPC) are the only companies that hold oil licenses in the peatlands of ROC.14887 Contrary to what the companies had hoped, oil production has not yet commenced.
-They have not announced any progress in their license areas.
-TotalEnergies also used to hold an exploration license in the peatlands of the ROC but handed it back to the authorities in 2021.14889
+Until July 2023, Eni and Société Nationale des Pétroles du Congo (SNPC) held oil licenses in the peatlands of ROC.14887 Contrary to what the companies had hoped, oil production never took off.
+TotalEnergies also held an exploration license in the ROC's peatlands but handed it back to authorities in 2021.14889

-As of spring 2023, the only company that has drilled in the Congo Basin is PEPA.
+As of summer 2023, the only company that has drilled in the Congo Basin is Petroleum Exploration and Production Africa (PEPA).
 In 2019, PEPA drilled an exploration well in the Ngoki block and announced a massive find.
 However, industry experts doubt that PEPA’s figures are plausible.
-Some believe that PEPA tried to lure investors into financing oil projects in the region.14887 Since it drilled the exploration well in 2019, PEPA has not announced further progress.
+Some believe that PEPA tried to lure investors into financing oil projects in the region.14887 PEPA has not announced further progress since it drilled the exploration well in 2019.

 Virunga Under Threat, Again

-This is not the first time that permits for oil blocks are up for sale in the Virunga National Park.
-In 2010, SOCO International, a British oil company today known as Pharos Energy, began to search for oil in there.
+This was not the first time that permits for oil blocks were up for sale in the Virunga National Park.
+In 2010, SOCO International, a British oil company today known as Pharos Energy, began searching for oil there.
 In this region already torn by indigenous displacement and conflicts with armed rebel groups, SOCO’s quest for oil unleashed a new level of violence.14891 Local people and rangers who worked to protect Virunga were arrested, tortured and killed.14897

 Expect Resistance

-Nearly a decade after SOCO’s collapse, environmental defenders and local people are still prepared to fight for the forests, animals and peatlands in Virunga and the rest of the Congo Basin.
+Nearly a decade after the collapse of SOCO’s plans, environmental defenders and local people are still prepared to fight for the forests, animals and peatlands in Virunga and the rest of the Congo Basin.
 In 2022, more than 100,000 people petitioned to halt the opening of the Congo Basin to oil production.
 They called the plans an “unmitigated disaster for the climate, biodiversity and local people.”14907 Already in 2019, a coalition of African civil society organizations urged international companies to refrain from exploiting fossil fuels in the peatlands.
-They also pushed investors to stay away from financing projects that overlap the peatlands of the Congo Basin.14909 As the fossil fuel industry takes further steps to exploit oil there, civil society’s call is as valid as ever before.
+They also pushed investors to stay away from financing projects that overlap with the peatlands of the Congo Basin.14909 As the fossil fuel industry takes further steps to exploit oil there, civil society’s call is as persistent as ever before.
+In several open letters, Congolese civil society organizations, youth movements and Indigenous peoples demanded that the DRC government halt the oil and gas auction.21418 They are building a strong network of local and international groups to oppose the fossil fuel industry’s surge on their homes and forests.21419

 So far, oil companies’ attempts to turn the Congo Basin into an oil production zone have failed.
 Environmental defenders kept fossil fuel companies out of the Virunga National Park.
 They will continue to fight for healthy rainforests, undisturbed peatlands and a fossil-free Congo Basin.

-Groups working against oil in the Congo Basin: Appui aux Initiatives Communautaire de Protection de l'Environnement de Développement Durable (AICED), Congolese Centre des Technologies Innovatrices et le Développement Durable (CTIDD), Mouvement de Jeunes pour la protection de l’environnement (MJPE-RDC), Réseau pour la Conservation et la réhabilitation des écosystèmes forestiers (CREF), Association des Jeunes Visionnaires RDC, Fossil Free Virunga, 350Africa.org, Greenpeace Africa, Rainforest Rescue, Extinction Rebellion République University of Goma, DRC, Synergy of Ecologists for Peace and Development (SEPD DRC), Solidarité pour la Réflexion et Appui au Développement Communautaire (SORADEC)
+Groups working against oil in the Congo Basin: Appui aux Initiatives Communautaire de Protection de l'Environnement de Développement Durable (AICED), Congolese Centre des Technologies Innovatrices et le Développement Durable (CTIDD), Mouvement de Jeunes pour la protection de l’environnement (MJPE-RDC), Réseau pour la Conservation et la réhabilitation des écosystèmes forestiers (CREF), Innovation pour le Développement et la Protection de l'Environnement, Association des Jeunes Visionnaires RDC, Fossil Free Virunga, 350Africa.org, Greenpeace Africa, Rainforest Rescue, Extinction Rebellion République University of Goma, DRC, Synergy of Ecologists for Peace and Development (SEPD DRC), Solidarité pour la Réflexion et Appui au Développement Communautaire (SORADEC)

 Sources: